 Named for its lead sponsors, Sen. Patrick Leahy (D-VT) and Rep. Lamar Smith (R-TX), the Act switches the U.S. patent system from a “first to invent” to a “first inventor to file” system, eliminates interference proceedings and develops post-grant opposition.
 Its central provisions went into effect on September 16, 2012 and on March 16, 2013.

-As we build a better experience for our clients, open source can be a significant innovation enabler for the platforms and applications we build and integrate.
-We’re proud to join the Open Invention Network and support its role in protecting open source software from patent risk.
+RBC recognizes open source as a significant enabler of innovation and it was important for us to join the Open Invention Network and support its role in protecting Linux system open source software from patent litigation risk.

 Join the OIN Community